trypromptly/LLMStack/web/docs/getting-started/intro.md

 ### Processors

 Processors are the basic building blocks in LLMStack.
 These provide the functionality to process the input from user or from a previous processor in a chain, take some action and optionally generate a response.
 LLMStack comes with a few built-in processors like OpenAI's ChatGPT, Image Generation, Stability's Image Generation etc. You can also create your own processors and add them to LLMStack.

+#### Tools

+Tools are processors that can be used to perform some action when used in the context of [agents](#agents).
+For example, you can use `ChatGPT` processor with a prompt to generate essays as a tool in an Agent app and the agent will use the tool whenever it needs to generate an essay.

 ### Providers